dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 Also, think about these -
 + It's difficult to find specific photos when your collection is in a mess.
-+ Organizing your collection saves you time spending searching for photos.
++ Organizing your collection saves you time spent searching for photos.
 + An organized photo collection can be a source of pride especially when you share them.
 + Digital clutter not only affects your device but also [impacts you psychologically](https://www.bbc.com/future/article/20190104-are-you-a-digital-hoarder).